Concreto Concert 2019

 Video Auditions

-Completing a Bachelor of Music at the University of Calgary while participating in the Advanced Performance Program at Mount Royal Conservatory
+Completing a BMus at the UCalgary with the Advanced Performance Program at MRU Conservatory

 Through a unique collaborative agreement, students interested in an enhanced performance-focused program can complete a BMus or MMus and the APP simultaneously.
 Academic courses are completed at University of Calgary, while Lessons on an instrument or voice are completed with an instructor from either the MRU Conservatory or the University of Calgary.
 Weekly masterclasses, chamber music, recitals, and other requirements are organized so that degree/APP requirements are not duplicated.